August 2, 1889

 Richard E. Williams, Jr. Named President

-Richard E. Williams is still serving as CEO and President of the bank.
+Richard E. Williams is still serving as CEO, in 2018 John Minor was named President of the bank.

 We opened a banking facility in Rockdale, TX on March 10, 2003.